 Note that some variables that are frequently set at the boot prompt have a shorter alias.
 If an alias is available, it is used in the examples in this appendix instead of the full variable.
-In particular, the preseed/url variable has been aliased as url and has some extra magic to allow shortened urls to be used.
+The preseed/url variable for example has been aliased as url.
 Another example is the tasks alias, which translates to tasksel:tasksel/first.